When you’re choosing your residence hall furniture and deciding on the specs, you’ll inevitably choose what materials you want.

 Edge banding serves both functional and aesthetic purposes.

 Functionally, edge bands perform some key duties for your furniture.
-First, it keeps moisture out serving as a de facto seal on the edge of the core material.
+First, they keeps moisture out serving as de facto seals on the edge of the core material.
 Second, edge banding improves durability and resilience by providing impact resistance.
 If you’re using solid wood edging, it can also add to the overall strength of the furniture.

 Aesthetically, edge banding covers up unsightly rough edges and creates a glossy finish to match your tops and sides.
 You can also create radial edges to soften sharp angles.